International

 Main Political Parties

-Hungary is a multi-party democracy largely divided between the conservative right and opposition, Unity Coalition.
+Hungary is a multi-party democracy largely divided between the conservative right and opposition.
 The three main parties/coalitions at the latest election were:

 - United for Hungary: a big tent coalition formed by the following parties: Hungarian Socialist Party, Democratic Coalition, Movement for a Better Hungary (Jobbik), LMP – Hungary's Green Party, Dialogue for Hungary and the Momentum Movement